YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

   * Upon battle start, when deployed as the last member of the vanguard and when part of a vanguard with 2+ units, grant the vanguard a 24% chance to reduce incoming damage by 32%.

 * Recommended Loadouts:
-  * [Optimal] Prototype Triple 152mm Main Gun; 533mm quintuple conventional torpedo; 40mm Quad Bofors; Toolbox; Toolbox
+  * [General Purpose] Prototype Triple 152mm Main Gun; 533mm quintuple conventional torpedo; 40mm Quad Bofors; Toolbox; Toolbox
   * [Poverty] Twin 150mm tbtsk c/36; 533mm quadruple conventional torpedo; 40mm Quad Bofors; Toolbox; Toolbox

 * Desc: